csparks113/Morse-Code-App/docs/outputs-investigation.md

 | 2025-10-10 | Align torch scheduling with monotonic timeline offsets | services/outputs/defaultOutputsService.ts | Confirmed | Torch start/stop traces fire immediately; `touchToTorch` samples track offsets (~55 ms) |

 ## Next Diagnostics
-1. Run the send lesson regression sweep via `node scripts/run-send-regression.js`, logging every matrix scenario below and archiving supporting device captures.
-2. Validate the 200 ms verdict buffer across low/high WPM drills while running the sweep, ensuring banner timing still matches perceived output stops.
-3. Stress-test dot-led characters (A, F, R, etc.) at multiple WPMs to confirm the relaxed classifier and deferred verdict logic eliminate premature cut-offs; capture latency + classification traces.
+1. Replace the placeholder console replay export (`docs/logs/console-replay-20251010-aligned.txt`) with a fresh developer-console **Play Pattern** capture and log the offsets in this document plus `docs/outputs-alignment-notes.md`.
+2. Run a freeform send-lesson sweep (vary WPM and dot-led characters, include challenge mode) while capturing logcat; note verdict buffer timing, torch resets, and classifier behaviour below.
+3. Watch the new `playMorse.nativeOffset.spike` traces; if spikes stay above ~80 ms, bundle representative logs so we can inspect the native timeline together.
-4. Re-run manual/dev-console watchdogs to confirm the new force-cut path still logs `pressTimeout` samples and never leaves Nitro running.
+4. Verify the forced-cut + watchdog path still records `pressTimeout` lines and never leaves Nitro running after long holds or banner collisions.
-5. Replace the placeholder console replay log (`docs/logs/console-replay-20251010-aligned.txt`) with the actual logcat export for future diffs.
-6. Capture a fresh logcat bundle with the verdict buffer + torch reset enabled and the new timeline scheduling, then diff against pre-fix traces.
-7. Review the new `playMorse.nativeOffset.spike` traces (or lack thereof) to confirm offset magnitudes and share any recurrent patterns with the native team; adjust the spike threshold if offsets stay below 80 ms but still worth tracking.
-8. Review regression findings, file any new issues, and mirror key updates back into this log and `docs/refactor-notes.md`.
-9. Optional: Add automated checks or unit coverage around the developer console ignore-press indicator once the manual pass confirms behaviour.
+5. Optional: once manual validation locks in, add a lightweight automated check (unit test or log assertion) for the developer console `ignorePressRef` indicator.
 ## Open Questions
 - Do we want to increase `flashMaxOpacity` on low-brightness devices now that the overlay sits behind UI?
 - Does the 200 ms verdict buffer hold across extreme WPM speeds, or do we need a dynamic scale/override?